scratchrealm/stan-playground-old/README.md

 **Deleting a run**

 You can delete a run for an analysis that has a status of `completed` or `failed` using the appropriate button on the web interface.
 Note however that you cannot delete an actively running analysis (status is `running`).

 Note that deleting a run is not the same as deleting an analysis.

 **Deleting an analysis**

 You can delete an analysis using the appropriate button on the web interface.
-This will delete all files associated with the analysis, and remove the folder as well as the corresponding output folder if it exists.
+Internally, this will flag the analysis as deleted without deleting the actual files.
+This is to provide a way to undo the deletion.
+Analysis IDs for deleted analyses will not be reused.

 Note that deleting an analysis is not the same as deleting a run.

 **Viewing the output of a run**

 The output of a run can be viewed using the MCMC Monitor tool.
 To do this, click on the "MCMC Monitor" link in the main analyses table.
 You can monitor an ongoing run and you can also visualize the output of a completed or failed run.

-**Clone an analysis**
+**Cloning an analysis**

 You can clone an analysis using the appropriate button on the web interface when editing the analysis.
 This will create a new analysis with the same model, data, description, and options as the original analysis.
 The new analysis will have a new ID.